-Necrophorus Infection.
-Necrophorus infection, or "necro," and filth-borne diseases are prevalent wherever hogs have been raised extensively without following proper sanitary precautions.
-There is some question as to whether or not bacillus necrophorus is the initial cause of all these afflictions, but it is quite definitely known that it at least plays a secondary role in their cause.
-This organism as well as those organisms responsible for colds and pneumonia and navel infections in young pigs, pus infections of the glands of the head and neck, and joint infections in older pigs are the cause of extensive losses to hog growers where the hog lots are used continuously year after year.
+Filth-Borne Diseases.
+Necrophorus infection and filth-borne diseases are prevalent wherever hogs have been raised extensively without following proper sanitary precautions.
+There is some question as to whether or not Bacillus necrophorus is the initial cause of all these afflictions, but it is quite definitely known that it at least plays a secondary role in their cause.
+This organism as well as those organisms responsible for colds and pneumonia and navel infections in young pigs, as well as infections of the glands of the head and neck, and joint infections in older pigs are the cause of extensive losses to hog growers where the hog lots are used continuously year after year.
 No satisfactory treatment has been discovered for these conditions.
 However, they are satisfactorily and easily prevented by following a sanitary program.

-A recent communication from a farmer in the Camas Prairie section of northern Idaho states that of two litters of spring pigs all but three died of bull nose ("necro" of the head) and that one of three litters of three weeks old fall pigs was then affected.
+A recent communication from a farmer in the Camas Prairie section of northern Idaho states that of two litters of spring pigs all but three died of bull nose ("necro" of the head) and that one of three htters of 3-weeks-old fall pigs was then affected.